jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb installer [<hostname>]
     scott@octo:~/bbb/meta-bbb/scripts$ ./copy_emmc_install.sh sdb console

-When you boot from the SD card this time, it will automatically launch the *eMMC* installation of the *console-image*.
+When you boot from the SD card this time, it will automatically launch the eMMC installation of the console-image.

-When the BBB LEDs stop flashing in *cylon-mode*, the *eMMC* installation is complete.
+When the BBB LEDs stop flashing in **cylon-mode**, the eMMC installation is complete.

 It should take a little over a minute from the time you apply power.